• Home

 • ×

-Pork Chop Potato Casserole
+Pork Chop and Potato Casserole Recipe

-Jump to Recipe Print Recipe
+Jump to Recipe

-Pork Chop Potato Casserole is a creamy, cheesy, comfort food that's as easy to make as it is delicious to eat.
+This Pork Chop and Potato Casserole is a creamy, cheesy, comfort food that's as easy to make as it is delicious to eat.
 Moist pork chops are cooked between soft, tender potatoes and onions then smothered in a creamy, cheesy mushroom sauce.
 With only fifteen minutes of prep, it's the perfect dinner for busy weeknights or lazy weekends.

-I'm such a huge pork chop fan but find it is one of the hardest meats to cook up tender and juicy.
-I have a few go-to recipes that turn out the most awesome pork chops, like Air Fryer Pork Chops, Dump & Bake Pork Chop Casserole and now I'm adding these smothered pork chops with potatoes and onions to the list.
+You may be a huge pork chop fan but I find it is one of the hardest meats to cook up tender and juicy.
+You need a few go-to recipes that turn out the most awesome pork chops to serve family and company alike.

 Baked casserole with spatula and blue striped towel next to it.